 When Laura found a dead shark washed up on the beach during her most recent visit to Assateague Island, she was able to identify it as a small sandbar shark, common in the Chesapeake Bay and found in Chincoteague Bay from May to October.
 These sharks can grow up to 8 feet long and are named for the sandy flats, bays and estuaries where they live.

 "This is one of my favorite places in the entire world, and it's an opportunity for me to show off all of the biodiversity that's here and to hopefully get folks to understand how important it is to protect places like this all across our country and all around the world—places that are safe for wildlife, full of rich habitat that animals can thrive in and plant species can thrive in, that can keep our planet safe and healthy as we move together into the future."

 Support the National Aquarium

-Your year-end gift supports the highest level of animal care and advances research, education and conservation action in 2021.
+Your gift supports the highest level of animal care and advances research, education and conservation action.